Can I Do Ketogenic Diet If I Am on Medication

-Though there are doctors who are of the opinion that once you’re on a med, you’ll be on it forever, I recommend you find a physician who is supportive of your choice to go on a ketogenic diet to improve your insulin levels and achieve weight loss.
+Though there are doctors who are of the opinion that once you’re on a med, you’ll be on it forever, I recommend you find a physician who is supportive of your choice to go on a ketogenic diet to improve your Fat Storing Hormone levels and achieve weight loss.
 A knowledgeable health care provider will appreciate your information and can partner with you to make the most informed choices about your health care, treatment, and prevention.
-Most health conditions don’t require you to be on medication for the rest of your life, especially if you find the cause of your health problem by, for instance, going on a ketogenic diet and lowering your insulin level.
+Most health conditions don’t require you to be on medication for the rest of your life, especially if you find the cause of your health problem by, for instance, going on a ketogenic diet and lowering your Fat Storing Hormone level.

 Just realize your current doctor may not realize the power of the keto diet to affect your body and improve the conditions I listed above.
 Let your healthcare provider know you’re going on the ketogenic diet, and ask them to check your blood sugars and blood pressure once you start keto.
 Then, they’ll know to check and adjust your medications if necessary.